 What can employers do to mitigate the negative impact on their workforce during The Great Employee Resignation

-Faced with an increasingly difficult struggle to retain the skilled workforce that any company needs to succeed, it is natural to ask the question, “how can our company best respond increased employee willingness to voluntarily resign from positions in our organization?”
-The first important step is to gain a detailed understanding the specific situation at your company, based upon actual data.
+Faced with an increasingly difficult struggle to retain the skilled workforce that any company needs to succeed, it is natural to ask the question, “how can our company best respond to increased employee willingness to voluntarily resign from positions in our organization?”
+The first important step is to gain a detailed understanding of the specific situation at your company, based on actual data.
 This can help you determine how many people are quitting compared to historical baselines, which employees have the highest turnover risk, why employees are considering or actually leaving, and what can be done to prevent or mitigate the outflow of skilled employees from your organization.

 According to the Harvard Business Review, a 3-step approach to this problem has the best chance of being successful:

 Step 1: Quantifying the problem of voluntary resignations

 Before your company can respond to the impact of the Great Resignation on your organization, you need to get an accurate sense of the scope of the problem, based on accurate data.
 This begins by calculating the overall employee turnover rate for your business.
 The following formula will yield that result, enabling you to compare it to previous years and measure the results of any retention efforts you later put in place: